top of page

 Themes we see across engagements

-• Moving from compliance‑driven to relationship‑centered practices
+• Moving from compliance-driven approaches to relationship-centered practice

 Case Snapshot A — Large State Correctional Agency